 Skip to main content

 This feature allows you to issue an SSL certificate for your hostname before pointing your domain to bunny.net, avoiding HTTPS disruption during migration.
-Certificate issuance is performed using DNS (TXT) validation, and automatically transitions to HTTP validation for renewals after traffic is switched.
+You can verify domain control using either DNS (TXT record) validation or HTTP (file) validation, pick whichever you can perform on your current setup.
+In both cases issuance automatically transitions to HTTP validation for renewals once traffic is switched to bunny.net.

 1